-Celebrant Have they studied the promises made at their baptism and strived to keep them in fellowship with this community and the rest of the Church?

-Celebrant Have they attended worship regularly to hear God's word and to celebrate the mystery of Christ's dying and rising?
+- Celebrant Have they studied the promises made at their baptism and strived to keep them in fellowship with this community and the rest of the Church? - Sponsors They have. - Celebrant Have they attended worship regularly to hear God's word and to celebrate the mystery of Christ's dying and rising? - Sponsors They have.